NaokoSuga/gentrification_yelp/README.md

 # Forecasting/Predicting Gentrification in NYC Area with Yelp Data
 ## Project Scope

-Yelp is a great platform to obtain real-time data which could help us understand the socio-economic changes in neighborhoods.
-In the first part of the study, housing price was used as the measure of neighborhood change and see if the change in businesses correlates to the increase and decrease in housing prices in the metropolitan area in NY.
+Yelp is a great platform to obtain real-time data, which could help us understand the socio-economic changes in neighborhoods.
+In the first part of the study, housing price was used as the measure of neighborhood change and to see if the change in businesses correlates to the increase and decrease in housing prices in the metropolitan area in NY.
 In the second part, gentrification in NYC is predicted using Yelp data, combined with other demographic measures from the 2016 Census.

 ## Procedure and Project Overview
 1) Collecting the data <br>